taydon220/taydon220/README.md

 ✨ Solo developer of Spase Bot; A multi-purpose Discord Bot for my Discord server;

-🏢 Currently working in enterprise computer hardware in the USA.
+🏢 Currently working as a Back-End Software Developer for a wireless telecom.

-⚙️ Skilled with: Python, Git, SQL, Flask, REST API, JSON, HTML, Virtual Computing.
+⚙️ Skilled with: Python, PHP, Flask, FastAPI, SQL, Virtual Computing, Version Control.

 🌱 Learning all about Open Source.